Let our Florida surveillance solution experts safeguard your business

 - The kitchen area is the busiest and most critical in terms of quality control.
 Surveillance equipment monitoring a kitchen must be capable of withstanding extreme temperatures, as dishwashers, ovens, stovetops and other appliances generate high heat.
 Weatherproof, tamper-resistant dome cameras can endure oil splashes and are more resistant to vandalism.

 - When evaluating the right equipment to monitor a cash register, note that a camera with a fixed lens often is not ideal.
 Motorized varifocal cameras can zoom in and out to capture small hand movements and the details of every single bill.
 These cameras also capture images of the area surrounding the cash desk.

 - Parking lot and exterior cameras should be weatherproof, to endure extreme weather conditions.
 Parking lot cameras should be positioned high on the building to capture the full area.
 Weatherproof bullet cameras are excellent options as they are easily mounted and aimed.

 Choosing the right surveillance solution

-Camera surveillance should be an essential part of a more comprehensive restaurant security system.
-In addition to training staff members on internal security measures, business owners and managers must choose cameras that are able to deliver clear footage and withstand lighting, temperature, and structural challenges in the most critical areas.
-Let the business security experts at Eos help you choose the right solution for your restaurant’s needs.
+Camera surveillance should be an essential part of a more comprehensive restaurant security solution in Fort Lauderdale.
+In addition to training staff members on internal surveillance measures, Florida business owners and managers must choose cameras that are able to deliver clear footage and withstand lighting, temperature, and structural challenges in the most critical areas.
+Let the business security experts at eos help you choose the right solution for your restaurant’s needs.